-- Vulnerable children continue to be expected and encouraged to attend nursery - Children who have been classed as clinically extremely vulnerable due to pre-existing medical conditions and who have been advised to shield should not attend nursery - A child who lives with someone who is clinically vulnerable (but not clinically extremely vulnerable), including those who are pregnant, can attend - Staff and children should not attend if they have symptoms or are self-isolating due to symptoms in their household - Where children attend more than one early years setting, including a childminder, parents should choose only one provider to send their child to during this time as not to mix with two groups of children - Protective measures will be put in place for staff and children, as far as is possible to ensure the risk of transmission is reduced.
+Vulnerable children continue to be expected and encouraged to attend nursery

+- Children who have been classed as clinically extremely vulnerable due to pre-existing medical conditions area able to attend nursery and details should be included within the setting's risk assessment. - A child who lives with someone who is clinically vulnerable (but not clinically extremely vulnerable), including those who are pregnant, can attend - Staff and children should not attend if they have symptoms or are self-isolating due to symptoms in their household - Staff and children should not attend nursery if anybody in their household is displaying symptoms or awaiting test results. - Where a person within the same household as any staff member or child has tested positive, they must not attend nursery until they have completed the full self-isolation period, even if they themselves subsequently test negative within this period. - Where children attend more than one early years setting, including a childminder, parents should choose only one provider to send their child to during this time as not to mix with two groups of children. - Protective measures will be put in place for staff and children, as far as is possible to ensure the risk of transmission is reduced.